 Summer isn't complete without fresh blueberry pie, so you're going to love this Gluten Free Blueberry Crumble Pie that is also dairy free and refined sugar free.
-Made with fresh blueberries, a delicious gluten free crumble topping, and wholesome ingredients, this is THE pie of the summer!
+It's made with fresh, juicy blueberries, a flaky crust, and a delicious golden crumble topping.
+This is THE pie of the summer!

 Growing up, I'd visit my grandma in the summer in Pennsylvania.
 She made the absolute best blueberry pie ever with wild blueberries.
 I sadly don't have her recipe, but re-created my own version that made me feel closer to her.
 If you've been around for a while, you know I love a crumble topping so I wanted to take the classic blueberry pie and switch it up by adding a gluten free crumble topping.

-- This homemade blueberry pie is gluten free, dairy free, and refined sugar free.
-You can even make it a fully vegan blueberry pie if you prefer.
+- Allergy friendly: this homemade blueberry pie is gluten free, dairy free, corn free, nut free, and soy free!
+You can even make it a fully vegan if you prefer.

-- Made with simple ingredients, this gluten free pie tastes delicious and grounding without being overly sweet or fake tasting.
+- Simple ingredients: made with a few baking basics, this gluten free pie tastes delicious and grounding without being overly sweet or having a fake blueberry flavor.

 - Coconut sugar: instead of cane sugar, this recipe calls for coconut sugar, an unrefined sweetener used for the crust and filling.